RunestoneInteractive/thinkcspy/_sources/Lists/Glossary.rst

         Multiple variables that contain references to the same object.

     clone
         To *create a new object* that has the same value as an existing object.
-Copying a reference to an object creates an alias but doesn't clone the object.
+Copying a reference to an object creates an alias but does not clone the object.

     delimiter
         A character or string used to indicate where a string should be split.